Lyja: Fictional character biography

 Lyja then first encountered Aron the Watcher, and aided the Fantastic Four against Doctor Doom.
 Alongside the Fantastic Four, Lyja battled Devos, Paibok, Klaw, and Huntara.
 Lyja impersonated Bridget O'Neil, and became jealous on discovering Johnny Storm's affection for Bridget.

 After returning to the Fantastic Four and Johnny, Lyja claimed she was pregnant with Johnny's child.
 Over time, Lyja and Johnny began to grow close again.
 When Lyja delivered the "child" (an egg), the implant that gave her the "Lazerfist" powers was also removed, returning Lyja to an ordinary Skrull with no extra powers beyond her shapeshifting.
 The implant was subsequently absorbed by a normal human, apparently an electronics expert named Raphael Suarez, who gained the "Lazerfist" powers, and attempted to contact the Fantastic Four for their assistance but after the hectic events that followed the hatching of the "egg", Raphael wandered off, realizing the Fantastic Four were not going to be of any help in their current state, and has not been referenced since.

 Although Lyja and Johnny were growing close, Lyja was continuously torn about telling Johnny something.
 She was too scared to risk shattering the bonds they had managed to form again, and kept putting it off.
 Ultimately, it was too late.
 The "egg" was revealed, not to be their child, but rather a Skrull bio-weapon, which Lyja subsequently destroyed after it hatched.
-Johnny, enraged at being betrayed and deceived again by Lyja, broke things off with her again.
+Johnny, enraged at being betrayed and deceived again by Lyja, broke up with her again.

 Lyja was still in love with Johnny and stalked him while as a human, Laura Green.
 Johnny was initially interested in a fellow college student but when he realized nothing was going to materialize with her his focus shifted to Laura/Lyja.
 Lyja, having learned her lessons well, eventually decided to reveal herself before Johnny felt betrayed again.
 After sharing a kiss with Laura, Johnny already knew that his ex-wife was in fact Laura Green.

 During the Onslaught crisis when Lyja was injured she attempted to tell Johnny the truth but he informed her that he already knew.
 The couple seemed to be on track to reconciling their relationship until the Fantastic Four were presumed dead after a devastating fight with Onslaught, and as a result, Lyja left to attempt a normal life, masquerading again as a human woman.
 Soon after the Fantastic Four's were revealed to have survived the fight with Onslaught, Johnny mentions that he can not locate Lyja.